The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Concepts for further analysis

 \section{Concepts for further analysis}

 In the following, we define new concepts for capturing relevant properties of concrete FBAS instances.
 While it is typical in the BFT literature to construct proofs based on \emph{assuming} which sets of nodes \emph{can} fail simultaneously (i.e., which are the \emph{fail-prone sets}~\cite{malkhi1998byzantine}), we instead investigate which sets of nodes \emph{have to} fail in order for global liveness and safety guarantees to become void.
 This perspective uncovers the liveness and safety \emph{buffers} a given (potentially non-trivial) quorum system has and is thus highly relevant for the monitoring and evaluation of systems deployed in practice.
-We furthermore observe that by considering \emph{minimal} versions of these sets, we can define a minimal set of nodes of objectively central importance to the FBAS---a \emph{top tier}.
 While defined based on the FBAS model, the proposed concepts are readily transferable to more general quorum system formalizations (e.g., recall that safety-enabling FBASs induce Byzantine quorum systems \cite{garcia2018fbqs}).

 For illustration, we will be using the example FBAS defined via \cref{fig:5_node_example}.
 An analysis of a slightly larger example FBAS is presented in \cref{app:cascading_example}. \Cref{app:proofs} contains formal write-ups and proofs of various corollaries and theorems relevant to this section.